mjaureguiberry/mjaureguiberry/README.md

-- Repositorio creado para guardar progreso de capacitación en Nagios
+- Repositorio creado para proyectos personales

 <!---
 mjaureguiberry/mjaureguiberry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.